 - Web: www.kids.org.uk and https://www.kids.org.uk/richmond-and-kingston-sendiass

 - Updated details of support services are all detailed on the AFC Local Offer https://kr.afcinfo.org.uk/local_offer

 How is The Vineyard accessible to children with SEND?

-- Extra-curricular activities are available for children with SEND.
-The sports co-ordinator liaises closely with the class teacher, TLSA and outside provision to ensure all children with SEN, including those with physical barriers, access all Physical Education lessons, onsite clubs and, when relevant, external competitions.
+- extra-curricular activities are available for children with SEND.
+The sports co-ordinator liaises closely with the class teacher, TLSAs and outside provision to ensure all children with SEN, including those with physical barriers, access all Physical Education lessons, onsite clubs and, when relevant, external competitions

-- View the school’s Accessibility Strategy Plan on The Vineyard School website www.vineyard.richmond.sch.uk/our-school/accessibility-for-all
+- view the school’s Accessibility Strategy Plan on The Vineyard School website www.vineyard.richmond.sch.uk/our-school/accessibility-for-all

 What support is available for improving the emotional, mental and social development of pupils with SEND?

-- The Vineyard School has a trained Emotional Literacy Support Assistant (ELSA) who provides support to pupils to help them manage their emotions in school.
+- The Vineyard School has two trained Emotional Literacy Support Assistants (ELSA) who provide support to pupils to help them manage their emotions in school

-- In 2021, The Vineyard School is working towards the Attachment Friendly Schools Award.
-This will develop the whole school’s understanding of attachment and how we can support pupils.
+- The Vineyard School has achieved the Attachment Friendly Schools Award.
+Through this award, we have developed the whole school’s understanding of attachment and how we can support pupils